 The best-in-class, fully automated simulated phishing attacks have thousands of templates with unlimited usage.

 Enterprise-strength reporting shows stats and graphs for both security awareness training and phishing results.
 Show the great ROI!

-Is your network effective in blocking ransomware when staff fall for social engineering attacks?
+Is your network effective in blocking ransomware when staff falls for social engineering attacks?
 KnowBe4’s Ransomware Simulator “RanSim” gives you a quick look at the effectiveness of your existing network protection.
 RanSim will simulate 20 ransomware infection scenarios and 1 crypto mining infection scenario to show you if a computer is vulnerable.
 Run it on your typical staff image.

 Are you aware that one of the first things hackers try is to see if they can spoof the email address of someone in your own domain?
-Now they can launch a “CEO fraud” (Or Superintendent/CFO fraud) spear phishing attack on your district.
+Now they can launch a “CEO fraud” (Or Superintendent/CFO fraud) spear-phishing attack on your district.
 That type of attack is very hard to defend against because the emails look real.
-Unless your staff highly ‘security awareness’ trained, your district may be susceptible.
+Unless your staff is ‘security awareness’ trained, your district may be susceptible.
 KnowBe4 can help you find out if this is the case with the Domain Spoof Test.
 Can you be spoofed?

 Find out now: